 Implementation Strategies: Phasing Lead and Coordinating Agencies 3.4.1 Consider trail funding to implement priority crossing improvements from the Park and Recreation Master Plan.
-S Public Works Department 3.4.2 Implement clearly identifiable bicycle/micromobility infrastructure used to cross highways.
-S Park and Recreation Department
+S Public Works Department 3.4.2 Implement bicycle/micromobility infrastructure for crossing Highway 61 at Vila Street.
+S Park and Recreation Department 3.4.3 Consider enhancements to other Highway 61 crossings besides Vila Street.
+L

-Objective: 3.5 Expand the network of bicycle, micromobility, and pedestrian trails that provide transportation use along with recreation use

-Implementation Strategies: Phasing Lead and Coordinating Agencies 3.5.1 Improve the network to connect residents to schools, parks, retail areas, downtown, and houses of worship as well as existing trails within and near Winona.
+Objective: 3.5 Expand the network of bicycle, micromobility, and pedestrian trails that provide transportation use along with recreation use Phasing Lead and Coordinating Agencies Implementation Strategies: 3.5.1 Improve the network to connect residents to schools, parks, retail areas, downtown, and houses of worship as well as existing trails within and near Winona.
 L Park and Recreation Department 3.5.2 Implement the Parks and Recreation Master Plan connection corridors and other trails.
 L Public Works Department

 Objective: 3.6 Expand and improve the on-street bicycle/micromobility network in order to safely connect bicycle commuters and recreational riders with trails and destinations Phasing Lead and Coordinating Agencies Implementation Strategies: 3.6.1 Consider trail funding to implement proposals from the Park and Recreation Master Plan.
-S Park and Recreation Department Public Works Department 3.6.2 Implement clearly identifiable bicycle/micromobility infrastructure used to cross highway barriers.
+S Park and Recreation Department

-Objective: 3.7 Promote the use of "linear parks" or "parkways" within the public rights-of-way to connect recreational destinations (e.g. Lake Winona and the River) so that movement is safe, convenient, and comfortable and can be accomplished without a motor vehicle Phasing Lead and Coordinating Agencies Implementation Strategies: 3.7.1 Develop linear parks and parkways that can act as unique multi-modal connections within public rights-of-way.
-L Park and Recreation Department Public Works Department 3.7.2 Develop infrastructure that clearly communicates where to go and how to access the river, making it safe, convenient, and comfortable to do so for recreation users.
+Objective: 3.7 Promote the use of multi-modal connections to recreational destinations (e.g. Lake Winona and the River) so that movement is safe, convenient, and comfortable and can be accomplished without a motor vehicle Phasing Lead and Coordinating Agencies Implementation Strategies: 3.7.1 Consider developing linear parks or parkways for multi-modal connections.
+L Park and Recreation Department 3.7.2 Develop infrastructure that clearly communicates where to go and how to access the river, making it safe, convenient, and comfortable to do so for recreation users.
+O Public Works Department

 Objective: 3.8 Incorporate bicycle parking facilities in public rights-of-way and off-street parking areas Phasing Lead and Coordinating Agencies Implementation Strategies: 3.8.1 Reevaluate the Unified Development Code standards for bicycle parking implementation.
-S Community Development Department Park Maintenance Department 3.8.2 Consider context-sensitive design elements for implementation of bicycle parking in public rights-of-way when performing regular maintenance activities.
+S Community Development Department 3.8.2 Consider context-sensitive design elements for implementation of bicycle parking in public rights-of-way when performing regular maintenance activities.
+O Park Maintenance Department